 Q: What is a Visegrad+ Grant?

 A: Visegrad+ Grants support projects which contribute to the democratization and transformation processes in non-EU member states of the Western Balkans (WB) and the Eastern Partnership (EaP) countries.
-Projects can address one of the specific objectives marked by the EaP or WB, or choose one from our regular ones.
+Projects can address one of our regular objectives.
 Visegrad+ Grants should be implemented in the Eastern Partnership or Western Balkans region, or have a strong impact on local communities in at least one of those countries.

 Conditions for applying: